 What are the complications of fibroid treatments?

 All surgeries have the potential for complications.
-Because of this, non-surgical treatment options are typically used first for fibroids.
-Non-surgical treatments may include:
+Because of this, your provider may suggest nonsurgical treatment options first.
+Nonsurgical treatments may include:

 What are some of the risks of myomectomy?

 - Increased risk of needing a C-section delivery.

 These complications are uncommon, and your healthcare team will make every effort to avoid these problems.